 - Responding to change over following a plan

-The most important reason to introduce agile to software development was to make large organizations more flexible.
+The most important reason to introduce agile to software development is to make large organizations more flexible.
 For smaller organizations, it’s easier to respond quickly and meet their customers’ demand.
 These smaller companies don’t have a set organizational structure.
 Large companies are a lot less flexible.
 They often use a waterfall structure for projects: a plan or design needs to go through different departments and management layers before it can be executed.
 The result?
 An unwieldy organization.

 Compare the agile mindset to a jaguar.
 A jaguar’s instinct is to survive.
-And to survive he needs to be dexterous and agile enough to react quickly to the movements of his prey.
+And to survive, he needs to be dexterous and agile enough to react quickly to the movements of his prey.
 For organizations, it’s just as important to be dexterous, especially now technologies follow each other in rapid succession.
 Your organization needs to be flexible enough to quickly respond to new technologies and the ever-changing demand of the customer.

 An infamous example is Kodak.
-The company was very successful for a long time as producer of analogue cameras.
+The company was very successful for a long time as a producer of analogue cameras.
 When photography went digital, Kodak wasn’t quick enough to respond.
 After some failed attempts, Kodak filed for bankruptcy in 2012.

 The gains: bring back fast responses and flexibility

 An agile mindset brings back flexibility and shorter response times to your organization.
 When you work agile, you strive for the least amount of bureaucracy possible.
 Agile requires a different type of employee as well.
-In an agile working environment, you want employees to share knowledge, act on creative ideas and come up with solutions.
+In an agile working environment, you want employees to share knowledge, act on creative ideas, and come up with solutions.
 The initiative is not with the manager, but with the professionals.

-How does agile work?
+How does agile ITSM work?

 There is no manual you can follow to start working agile.
 It requires a cultural shift within the organization.
 The most important shift is that your organization starts embracing change.
 In the traditional work model, you try to keep changes to a minimum: you create a plan and try to keep to it as much as possible.

 With an agile mindset, you assume that your plans are going to change.
 You’re not going to follow the same plan for two years.
-You have clear goal in mind, but you can change course.
+You have a clear goal in mind, but you can still change course.
 Agile working means continuous improvements.
 Your work is never done.